oneeve8/kobble-data/content/Tutorial2.md

 Then share that channel

-When the recipient follows your shared channel,
+When the recipient follows your shared channel

 they can simply drag and drop any links that you shared into their own Kobble tree.